hanspeide/anytextview/README.md

 # AnyTextView
-Frustration rise the moment you realise that you cannot use a custom font by setting TextView's android:typeface XML-attribute.
-AnyTextView relieves your pain by letting you do just that.
+Frustration arise the moment you realise that you cannot use a custom font by setting TextView's ```android:typeface``` XML-attribute.
+AnyTextView is here to relieve your pain.

 ## Download
 _NOTE!
 AnyTextView is not yet available in Central, so the artifact has to be installed locally for now.
 See [this page][1] for details on how to do it._